 A participant will at all times be fully (100%) vested in the portion of his or her account attributable to the following sources: (i) Predecessor Account; (ii) Predecessor Pension Rollover Account; (iii) Rollover/Dollar Builder Account; (iv) Rollover ESOP Account; (v) Salary Deferral Account; (vi) Voluntary Participant Contribution Account; (vii) After-Tax Rollover Account; (viii) All Star Matching Contribution Account; (ix) the All Star Rollover Account; and (x) Heritage Accounts, each as defined in the Plan document.
 A participant is vested in the portion of his or her account attributable to Company contributions as follows: 25% after two years of service; 50% after three years of service; 75% after four years of service; and 100% after five years of service.
 In addition, a participant is fully vested in the portion of his or her account attributable to Employer contributions upon the attainment of normal retirement age (as defined in the Plan document), the attainment of early retirement age (as defined in the Plan document), total disability (as defined in the Plan document) or death while in the employ of the Company or an affiliated company.
-For Plan purposes, a participant will attain normal retirement age on his or her 65th birthday and the fifth anniversary of his or her date of hire with the Company or an affiliate.
-A participant will attain early retirement age on or after his or her attainment of age 55 and the completion of 10 years of service with the Company or an affiliate.
+For Plan purposes, a participant will attain normal retirement age on or after his or her attainment of age 55 and the completion of 10 years of service with the Company or an affiliate.
+For vesting purposes, participants in the Plan who were former employees of businesses acquired by the Company generally receive credit for past eligible service with such acquired businesses.

 A participant who terminates employment before he or she is fully vested will forfeit nonvested amounts attributable to Employer contributions.
 These forfeited amounts remain in the Plan and are available to reduce future Company contributions or pay expenses incurred in the administration of the Plan.
+For the 2016 Plan Year, forfeitures of \$491,051 were used to reduce Company contributions.
 For the 2015 Plan Year, forfeitures of \$1,100,250 were used to reduce Company contributions.
-For the 2014 Plan Year, forfeitures of \$439,637 were used to reduce Company contributions.
-During the 2015 Plan Year and 2014 Plan Year, \$534,403 and \$587,484, respectively, were forfeited from participant accounts.
-As of December 31, 2015 and 2014, there were \$54,253 and \$611,711, respectively, of forfeitures remaining in the Plan.
+For the 2015 Plan Year, forfeitures of \$1,100,250 were used to reduce Company contributions.
+During the 2016 Plan Year and 2015 Plan Year, \$467,220 and \$534,403, respectively, were forfeited from participant accounts.
+As of December 31, 2016 and 2015, there were \$33,658 and \$54,253, respectively, of forfeitures remaining in the Plan.

 Investment Funds.
 A participant may elect to have his or her funds invested in one or more investment options.
 The Plan currently offers investments in selected mutual funds, the UGI Common Stock fund, collective trust funds, a collective investment trust fund and Brokerage Link.
 Brokerage Link balances consist of the mutual funds offered by the Plan, as well as mutual funds offered by other registered investment companies.
-Generally, participants may transfer amounts between options at any time with no limit, except for the Brokerage Link option, where they are limited to investing up to 90% of their contributions with Brokerage Link and the remaining 10% must be invested in one of the plan's other fund options.
+Generally, participants may transfer amounts between funds at any time with no limit, except for the Brokerage Link option, where they are limited to investing up to 90% of their contributions with Brokerage Link and the remaining 10% must be invested in one of the plan's other fund options.
 Participants may change their investment elections for future contributions at any time.
 The default investment fund under the Plan is the age appropriate Vanguard Target Retirement collective trust fund (based on an assumed retirement age of 65).
 Fidelity Management Trust Company is the Plan's Trustee for all investment assets of the Plan and qualifies as a party in interest.
 The Statements of Changes in Net Assets Available for Benefits reflects certain administrative fees paid by Plan Participants to FIRSCO from Plan assets (see "Administrative Expenses" below).